a) Nucleotides consist only of a five-carbon sugar and a phosphate group

 Nucleotides play several crucial roles in living cells:

 – They are the building blocks of nucleic acids like DNA and RNA.
 Nucleotides made from deoxyribose combine to form DNA, while those made from ribose form RNA.
-The antiparallel, double-helical structure of DNA is discussed in this post.
+As discussed in another post, DNA has an antiparallel, double-helical structure.

 – They serve as energy storage molecules.
 The most famous example, of course, is ATP, but other nucleotides like guanosine triphosphate (GTP) and uridine triphosphate (UTP) also play important roles in energy storage and transfer.